jaejinchoi/FFP/versions/2v.4.x/readme.md

     jacc : Jaccord Distance, which account a number of shared features but not their frequencies
     kls : Symmetrized relative entropy; Kullback-Leibler (KL)

     (Experimental)
     jsda : Size-weighted Jensen-Shannon Divergence
         Weighted by vocabulary size; Dist(P||Q) = a\*KL(P||a\*P + b\*Q) + b\*KL(P||a\*P + b\*Q); a+b = 1.0, a <> b, a and b are vocabulary size ratio
 * --symmetric | -s
-    Output a symmetric matrix instead of a low triangular matrix which is default output.
+    Output a symmetric matrix instead of a low triangular matrix which is default output

 ### [Note]
 [-r] input previously generated low triangular divergence or distance matrix.
 This requires all pair-wise output of 'FF Profiler'.
 Aware to specify "TAB" delimited and "PHYLIP" formatted distance matrices.